World imports

 filesystem-error-code: func

-Attempts to extract a filesystem-related error-code
+Attempts to extract a filesystem-related error-code from the stream

-error
+error provided.

 Stream operations which return stream-error::last-operation-failed